infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

 general it is recommended that anonymous functions be used.

 ### Point Variables
-Point variables denote infinite variables evaluated at a particular point in the infinite decision space (i.e., particular infinite parameter values).
+Point variables denote infinite variables (or derivatives) evaluated at a particular point in the infinite decision space (i.e., particular infinite parameter values).
 These are commonly employed when using initial and terminal conditions, and to build discrete characterizations of complex operators such as derivatives.
 The